Supplements and Herbs (X)

 Herbs: Echinacea

-“Aloe Vera - the medicine plant”: Addendum by © Healing Cancer Naturally
+“Aloe Vera — The Medicine Plant”: Addendum by © Healing Cancer Naturally

-According to the booklet “The Miracle Sugars”, “many of the plants around the world that have a high glyconutrient content are known as ‘healing plants’.
-Glyconutrients are found in aloe vera, astragalus, saps, gums, garlic, certain mushrooms, yeasts, husks, breast milk, coconut meat, echinacea, maize, pectins from fruits, some algae, certain herbs.
+"Glyconutrients also are found in astragalus, saps, gums, garlic, certain mushrooms, yeasts, husks, breast milk, coconut meat, echinacea, maize, pectins from fruits, some algae, and certain herbs.
 Aloe vera ... contains mannose, galactose and arabinose.
 The leaves of this plant are extremely rich in polysaccharides (long-chain sugars) that give aloe its healing and anti-infection properties when used both externally and internally.
 Its mannose content is what makes aloe a superior immune booster.”

-“Aloe Vera (barbadensis) is a succulent of the lily family which grows in the dry regions of Africa, Asia, Europe and America.
-It is one of the most amazing of all the 1.5 million species known to botanical science - a plant whose medical and cosmetic qualities have been celebrated for centuries.
 Ancient Egyptian, Roman, Greek and Chinese scholars wrote of its healing and beautifying powers.
 Cleopatra was believed to be an enthusiastic user of gel extracted from the plant, and this was the reason for her irresistible charm and beauty.
 Dioscorides, the famous first-century Greek herbalist, described in detail how the plant could be used for skin care and to treat blisters and burns, wounds, sunburn, piles, pains, stomach complaints and so on.

 Millions of people all over the world have since made an Aloe Vera plant part of the household first-aid kit.
 Used on burns, wounds, insect bites, sunburn and the like, Aloe Vera eases pain and aids recovery.

-Modern scientists studying the plant's properties have been able to confirm that Aloe Vera juice contains a biological stimulant which speeds healing of the skin and reduces scarring.
 Aloe Vera has been used a long time as an ingredient in a wide variety of cosmetic products, including face creams, shampoos, deodorants and so forth.
 However, many people believe that transparent gel freshly squeezed from Aloe leaves is more effective than the refined extract.
 Aloe Vera has all sorts of uses, many of which have been described in the various publications dealing with the plant listed in the “Aloe Vera Handbook”.

 How to use